 8. Use gestures to emphasize key points

-Please make sure not to overdo it; too many gestures can distract and make you look more like you’re performing magic tricks than giving a speech.
+Please make sure not to overdo it; too many gestures can distract you and make you look more like you’re performing magic tricks than giving a speech.

 Practice gesturing confidently in front of friends or family members before entering an exam setting.
-You’ll also want to practice on how not every gesture has to come from your hands—the movement of your eyebrows or subtle head nods are enough as well.
+You’ll also want to practice how not every gesture has to come from your hands—the movement of your eyebrows or subtle head nods are enough as well.

 It may seem awkward at first, but eventually, it will become second nature and feel natural!